 Social Security was never really intended to be the sole source of income for older Americans.
 Originally developed in the 1930s to supplement employer-sponsored plans and other personal savings, it’s now become the major stream of income for many retirees.

 Ninety percent of those 65 and older receive benefits today.
-More than 64 million Americans will receive approximately $1 trillion in Social Security benefits this year.1 However, the gap between what we receive from Social Security and the income many of us will need in the years to come may be wide.
+Nearly 65 million Americans will receive over $1 trillion in Social Security benefits this year.1 However, the gap between what we receive from Social Security and the income many of us will need in the years to come may be wide.

 That’s why it’s crucial to consider how timing, income, and taxes impact your Social Security benefits.
 Understanding more about these factors can help you plan accordingly, avoid surprises, and prepare for what you may need to find other sources of income to fill any gaps.